Antihypertensive: History of thiazides

+History of calcium channel blockers

 In 1883, Ringer discovered the involvement of calcium for cellular activity on isolated heart.
 Later in 1901, Stiles reported the same activity in muscle contraction.
 In the early 1940s, Kamada (from Japan) and Heilbrunn (from the United States) noted how calcium was involved with muscle contractions.
 In 1964, calcium channel blockers were discovered in Godfraind's laboratory through the screening of coronary dilators, which showed how calcium was blocked from entering artery cells, resulting in vasorelaxation.

 Research

 Blood pressure vaccines

 Vaccinations are being trialed and may become a treatment option for high blood pressure in the future.
 CYT006-AngQb was only moderately successful in studies, but similar vaccines are being investigated.

 Anti-hypertensive drugs in older people

-The latest evidence does not have evidence of an effect due to discontinuing vs continuing medications used for treating elevated blood pressure or prevention of heart disease in older adults on all-case mortality and incidence of heart attack.
-The findings are based on low quality evidence suggesting it may be safe to stop anti-hypertensive medications.
-However, older adults should not stop any of their medications without talking to a healthcare professional.
+There isn't sufficient evidence of an effect due to discontinuing vs continuing medications used for treating elevated blood pressure or prevention of heart disease in older adults on all-case mortality and incidence of heart attack.
+The findings are based on low-quality evidence suggesting it may be safe to stop anti-hypertensive medications.